clairefuzzyelephant/clarity-eats/src/blog/koreaDay1.md

     />
 </div>

 The rice burgers were...
 INSANE.
-I fell in love on the spot.
+I got the bulgogi burger and some chicken nuggets as well as some kind of iced latte that just tasted like melted ice cream (in a good way).
+I'm not kidding when I say that I literally fell in love on the spot.
 Perhaps it was because I hadn't eaten for 15 hours before that, but I hadn't been back to Asia in a while and had nearly forgotten that Asian fast-food joints are always on a different level compared to the States.

-Of course we dropped by a convenience store and bought the iconic strawberry and banana milk bottles that you see in the kdramas.
+Of course we dropped by a convenience store in Myeongdong and bought the iconic strawberry and banana milk bottles that you see in the kdramas.
 (In my defense... they were cheap...)
 Eventually we headed to Gangnam where our hotel (Ocloud) was.
 Obligatory pit stop at the Kakao Friends store:

 <div>
     <img src="../images/IMG_9519.jpg"